Background pattern

 The usual dose of this medication in children is 100 to 400 mg per day.

-Your doctor will recommend the lowest possible dose of Alopurinol Bluefish 100 mg to reduce uric acid levels and control your symptoms.
+Your doctor will recommend the lowest possible dose of Alopurinol Bluefish 100 mg to achieve reduced uric acid levels and control your symptoms.

-Use in patients with liver or kidney dysfunction:
+Use in patients with hepatic or renal impairment:

-If you have liver or kidney problems, your doctor will prescribe the lowest possible dose of Alopurinol Bluefish 100 mg that can reduce uric acid levels and control your symptoms.
-In case of renal insufficiency, your doctor may advise you to take less than 100 mg per day or to take single doses of 100 mg at longer intervals.
+If you have liver or kidney problems, your doctor will prescribe the lowest possible dose of Alopurinol Bluefish 100 mg that achieves reduced uric acid levels and controls your symptoms.
+In case of renal failure, your doctor may advise you to take less than 100 mg per day or tell you to take single doses of 100 mg at intervals greater than one day.
 If you are on dialysis 2 or 3 times a week, your doctor may prescribe a dose of 300-400 mg immediately after each dialysis session.

 In this case, consult the Toxicology Information Service.
-Phone 91 562 04 20 or visit your doctor.
+Telephone 91 562 04 20 or go to your doctor.

-In case of accidental ingestion of a large amount of medication, go to your doctor immediately or to the nearest hospital emergency department.
-Bring this leaflet with you.
+In case of accidental ingestion of too much medication, go to your doctor without delay or to the emergency department of the nearest hospital.
+Bring this package leaflet with you.

-If you forget to take a dose, take the next dose as soon as you remember.
-Then, continue taking it as you normally do.
-Do not take a double dose to compensate for the missed doses.
+In case you forget to take a dose, take the next dose as soon as you remember.
+Then, continue as you normally would.
+Do not take a double dose to make up for forgotten doses.

-If you interrupt treatment with Alopurinol Bluefish 100 mg:
+If you stop treatment with Alopurinol Bluefish 100 mg

 Your doctor will indicate the duration of treatment with Alopurinol Bluefish 100 mg.
 Do not stop treatment before, even if you feel better.

-The likelihood of them occurring is higher when there are kidney and/or liver abnormalities.
+The likelihood of their occurrence is higher when there are renal and/or hepatic alterations.

-If you experience any of the following symptoms, stop taking the medicine and inform your doctor immediately:
+If you experience any of the following symptoms, stop taking the medication and inform your doctor immediately:

 Very common (at least 1 in 10 patients)